microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/Coach/Solution-02.md

 1. Open the Query Editor & login with the credentials you specified earlier.

-1. Run the following query to see the records in the `Game` table.
+1. Run the following query to see the records in the `GameRecords` table.

     ```sql
     SELECT * FROM [dbo].[GameRecords]